 Julie Burton Women's Media Center President

-A native of Salt Lake City, Utah, she has lived in San Francisco, New York City, and currently resides in Washington, DC.
+A native of Salt Lake City, Utah, she has lived in San Francisco, California, New York City, New York, and she currently resides in Washington, DC.